japila-books/spark-sql-internals/docs/spark-sql-CodegenContext.md

 subexpressionElimination(expressions: Seq[Expression]): Unit
 ----

-`subexpressionElimination` requests <<equivalentExpressions, EquivalentExpressions>> to link:spark-sql-EquivalentExpressions.adoc#addExprTree[addExprTree] for every expression (in the input `expressions`).
+`subexpressionElimination` requests <<equivalentExpressions, EquivalentExpressions>> to spark-sql-EquivalentExpressions.md#addExprTree[addExprTree] for every expression (in the input `expressions`).

-`subexpressionElimination` requests <<equivalentExpressions, EquivalentExpressions>> for the link:spark-sql-EquivalentExpressions.adoc#getAllEquivalentExprs[equivalent sets of expressions] with at least two equivalent expressions (aka _common expressions_).
+`subexpressionElimination` requests <<equivalentExpressions, EquivalentExpressions>> for the spark-sql-EquivalentExpressions.md#getAllEquivalentExprs[equivalent sets of expressions] with at least two equivalent expressions (aka _common expressions_).

 For every equivalent expression set, `subexpressionElimination` does the following:

 .
-Takes the first expression and requests it to link:expressions/Expression.md#genCode[generate a Java source code] for the expression tree
+Takes the first expression and requests it to expressions/Expression.md#genCode[generate a Java source code] for the expression tree

 . <<addNewFunction, addNewFunction>> and adds it to <<subexprFunctions, subexprFunctions>>

 .
 Creates a `SubExprEliminationState` and adds it with every common expression in the equivalent expression set to <<subExprEliminationExprs, subExprEliminationExprs>>

-NOTE: `subexpressionElimination` is used exclusively when `CodegenContext` is requested to <<generateExpressions, generateExpressions>> (with link:spark-sql-subexpression-elimination.adoc#spark.sql.subexpressionElimination.enabled[subexpression elimination] enabled).
+NOTE: `subexpressionElimination` is used exclusively when `CodegenContext` is requested to <<generateExpressions, generateExpressions>> (with spark-sql-subexpression-elimination.md#spark.sql.subexpressionElimination.enabled[subexpression elimination] enabled).

 === [[addMutableState]] Adding Mutable State -- `addMutableState` Method